 The ISP Statistical Analysis Center’s report earned nationwide honors.
 Idaho Criminal Justice Needs Assessment: A Survey of Criminal Justice Practitioners and Community Leaders was selected as a 2020 Douglas Yearwood National Publication Award winner by the Justice Research and Statistics Association.

 Hats off to Thomas Strauss, Danielle Swerin, and Misty Kifer, who designed, collected responses, and authored the award-winning report.
 Their work helps stakeholders throughout the criminal justice system make improvements that benefit communities and individuals throughout Idaho.

-In RCO Orren received information from a local law enforcement agency about a missing, possibly runaway juvenile.
-After looking at the information thoroughly, RCO Orren took the initiative to contact the agency and, after discussing the situation, helped the agency contact the ISP Missing Persons Section, and an AMBER Alert was issued.
+In the Regional Communications Center, DeLisa Orren received information from a local law enforcement agency about a missing, possibly runaway juvenile.
+After looking at the information thoroughly, DeLisa took the initiative to contact the agency and, after discussing the situation, helped the agency contact the ISP Missing Persons Section, and an AMBER Alert was issued.
 The juvenile was located a short time later by authorities in California.
 When found, the juvenile was with two subjects with ties to human trafficking.
-Thanks to RCO Orren taking an extra few minutes to find the additional information, the juvenile was returned safely to her family in Idaho.
+Thanks to DeLisa taking an extra few minutes to find the additional information, the juvenile was returned safely to her family in Idaho.

-Idaho State Police Trooper Mark Wright understands what serving others means.
+ISP Trooper Mark Wright understands what serving others means.
 When the local sheriff’s office asked for assistance with a person in crisis, Trooper Wright responded.
 Being familiar with the person, Trooper Wright was able to talk with them and learn more about what was happening.
-After several minutes, Trooper Wright became concerned that the person needed medical help right away.
-Trooper Wright used his training and experience to resolve the situation safely.
-He disarmed the person and got them safely to medical responders.
-Thanks to Troopers Wright, the person was able to get the help they needed.
+After several minutes, the trooper became concerned that the person needed medical help right away.
+Using his training and experience to resolve the situation safely, Trooper Wright disarmed the person and got them safely to medical responders.
+Thanks to Troopers Wright’s actions, the person received the help they needed.